medavox/articles/star trek redo.md

 articial gravity exists as a passive, solid-state technology: that is, it works even when unpowered.

 Major command decisions should require the consensus of at least 2 of the 3 senior officers.
-In fact, the command structure should be less militaristic in general
+In fact, the command structure should be less militaristic in general.
+Quick decision-making still goes to the senior officer.

 A Multi-Species Civilisation
 ---------